simonpo/workshops/04-BotsCognitiveService.md

 ## Azure Bot Service

+Please go to the [walkthrough here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart?view=azure-bot-service-4.0) for the workshop demo on building a Node.js and LUIS bot in Azure Bot Services.

 Azure Bot Service provides an integrated environment that is purpose-built for bot development, enabling you to build, connect, test, deploy, and manage intelligent bots, all from one place.
 Azure Bot Service leverages the Bot Builder SDK with support for C# and JavaScript.

 Your bot is a web service that implements a conversational interface and communicates with the Bot Framework Service to send and receive messages and events.
 You can create bots in any number of environments and languages.
 You can start your bot development in the Azure portal, or use [C# | JavaScript] templates for local development.

-As part of the Azure Bot Service, we offer additional components you can use to extend your bot's functionality
+As part of the Azure Bot Service, we offer additional components you can use to extend your bot's functionality:

 ### Add natural language processing
 Enable your bot to understand natural language, understand spelling errors, use speech, and recognize the user's intent